 In 2013 Susquehanna was awarded the Institute for International Education's highest award for facilitating study abroad opportunities and increasing students' cultural competency—important for success in today's global society.
-The strength of our GO program has also influenced student success in pursuing and achieving prestigious Fulbright Awards—five in the past four years!
+The strength of our GO program has also influenced student success in pursuing and achieving prestigious Fulbright Awards.

 Post your favorite photos to Twitter or Instagram and tag with #sugocontest.
 Weekly winners receive a $10 gift card and are entered to win a grand prize!
-Themes for fall 2017 are:
+Themes for spring 2018 are:

 - Jan.
 29- winter